fabossi/felipefabossi-master/README.md

 # GMAIL  - MONGODB CONFIGURATIONS

-1 - Copy this informations below
+1 - Copy the informations below

 2 - If is not created, create a .env file in backend root folder structure